Search millions of discounted books

 Please use the form on this page to propose a podcast episode or series, recommend a book, or report a website error.
 You may also use this form to donate and support our mission or to inquire about upcoming resources and partnerships.

-From the first conversation we recorded in 2013, we knew our podcast was coming from a place of curiosity.
-Our first series, The How, The Why connected with authors, editors, and publishers.
+From the first conversation we recorded in 2014, we knew our podcast was coming from a place of curiosity.
+Our first series, How + Why connected with authors, editors, and publishers.
 I approached every conversation from the perspective of a student curious about each guest, their process, and the purpose behind the work.
 Episodes were never about book promotions or book sales; episodes were about the individual and their experiences.

 As partnerships grew, the topics of our conversations progressed into civics, philosophy, science, and social justice.
 While moving further from familiar areas of study, my questions were the consequence of feeling uninformed.
 As a result, I desired knowledge from our guests.
 They became mentors, providing time, passion, and expertise.
 I have gained more insight from these conversations than I did from four years of college.